soffes/blog/published/2010-01-14-trying-to-teach-web-development/trying-to-teach-web-development.markdown

 ---
-title: Trying to Teach Web Development
+tags:
+- development
-categories: development web
+- web
 ---

+# Trying to Teach Web Development

 Lately I've been trying to teach [an awesome friend](http://twitter.com/haileyjayne) front-end web development.
 It's so hard to even know where to begin.